About The Code Gardener

 We've written several open source projects together.
 Probably the most successful project is a VS Code extension called Ruby Flog.
 It displays flog scores in the editor's footer.
 My favorites, though, are a lightweight web framework called Liberty, and a tool for creating self registering factories called Manufacturable.

 In 2022, Fito and I began speaking at conferences.
 My first attempt was a nerve racking lightning talk at RailsConf 2022 in Portland, Oregon.
 Our first talk together was a talk we call A Brewer's Guide to Filtering Out Complexity and Churn.
-We've given that talk half a dozen times: once internally at Cisco Meraki; then at RubyConf Mini 2022 in Providence, Rhode Island; at RailsConf 2023 in Atlanta, Georgia; at RubyUY Meetup in Montevideo, Uruguay; at Tropical.rb 2024 in São Paulo, Brazil; and at Rocky Mountain Ruby 2024 in Boulder, Colorado.
+We've given that talk over half a dozen times: once internally at Cisco Meraki; then at RubyConf Mini 2022 in Providence, Rhode Island; at RailsConf 2023 in Atlanta, Georgia; at RubyUY Meetup in Montevideo, Uruguay; at Tropical.rb 2024 in São Paulo, Brazil; at Rocky Mountain Ruby 2024 in Boulder, Colorado; at the SF Ruby Meetup; and, at Sin City Ruby 2025, in Las Vegas, Nevada.
 The talk has evolved over time.
 We think it keeps getting better.
 So, watch the one from Rocky Mountain Ruby!
+(There are no recordings for the SF Ruby Meetup (technical problems) or Sin City Ruby (because what happens in Vegas, stays in Vegas)).

 Thanks for being here!
 We hope you enjoy the content!
 Please let us know what you think!
 We're both on Bluesky at @alan.codegardener.com and @fito.codegardener.com.